What is the Internship program?

 5. Read and be familiar with Camp Awana Paid Staff and Volunteer Manual.

-Applications will be reviewed and screened as they are received by the Latham Christian Camping Personnel Team.
+Applications will be reviewed and screened by the Program Director.
 We expect to be able to respond to applicants within 7-10 days after completion of application.
 The sooner you get your applications in the sooner you can start on fund raising.
 Additional information will be provided to those individuals who are selected.
 If you have any questions, please contact Adam Conkle at 262-692-2388 or email: firstname.lastname@example.org

 What happens if i am accepted into the Internship program?